-Thus, => is the plausibility connective suggesting the hypothesis A, when  is the necessity connective deducing the abstract object or fact C, and =❥ is the probability connective evaluating the relation of the concept or theory A to the new experience of objects or proved facts C. Peirce developed his semiotics into epistemology of our perceptual confrontation in reality, manifested in the duality of the expectation of the Iconic feeling sign ego and the Indexical emotional reacting sign non-ego, which by interpreting our genuine signs in their Coherent synthesis into complete proof of the true representation of reality, conditioning the validity of the meaning interpretation and the soundness of the proofs.
+=> is the plausibility connective suggesting the hypothesis A, when  is the necessity connective deducing the abstract object or fact C, and =❥ is the probability connective evaluating the relation of the concept or theory A to the new experience of objects or proved facts C. Peirce developed his semiotics into an epistemology of our perceptual confrontation with reality, which is manifest in the duality of the expectation of the iconic feeling sign, the ego, and the indexical emotional reaction sign, the non-ego.
+Interpreting our genuine signs in their coherent synthesis into the complete proof of the true representation of reality conditions the validity of the meaning interpretation and the soundness of the proofs.